MarsBased/marsbased-website-old/_posts/2015-11-09-The-MarsBased-CSS-HTML-Guidelines.markdown

 </div>
 ```

-<b>Bonus:</b> there is a Sublime Text plugin called <a href="https://github.com/SublimeText/TrailingSpaces" title="TrailingSpaces" target="_blank">TrailingSpaces</a> that detects unnecessary blank spaces in your code and deletes them all at once with a keyboard shortcut!
+<b>Bonus:</b> there is a Sublime Text plugin called <a href="https://github.com/SublimeText/TrailingSpaces" title="TrailingSpaces" target="_blank" rel="nofollow">TrailingSpaces</a> that detects unnecessary blank spaces in your code and deletes them all at once with a keyboard shortcut!

 <h5>SASS FILES</h5>